 Please note: Cornell University expects all applicants to complete their application materials without the use of paid agents, credentials services, or other paid professional assistance.
 The use of such services violates University policy, and may lead to the rejection of application materials, the revocation of an admissions offer, cancellation of admission, or involuntary withdrawal from the University.

 The application file must be completed by January 15th for Fall admission.
 We cannot review incomplete files.
-After the January 15th deadline, a committee of three PAM faculty members reviews all applications, with input from additional field members.
-In PAM, all students are admitted to the program collectively and fully funded – meaning individual faculty members are not required to support a specific student for them to be admitted.
+After the January 15th deadline, a committee of three Public Policy faculty members reviews all applications, with input from additional field members.
+In Public Policy all students are admitted to the program collectively and fully funded – meaning individual faculty members are not required to support a specific student for them to be admitted.